FdSc Agriculture (Precision Crop Technology)

 - Impacts of farming on the environment.

-There is an opportunity to progress to the ‘top up’ BSc Agricultural Resource Management at the College following successful completion of this Foundation Degree.
+There is an opportunity to progress to the BSc (Hons) Agricultural Resource Management (Top Up) following successful completion of this Foundation Degree.

 Careers can be pursued as arable managers and technical advisors, within the agricultural allied and support areas such as machinery manufacturers and dealerships and many more.